camkyl/plain-news/README.md

 ## Description

 This is my first programming assignment at YRGO.

-These were the following requirements:
+## Installation

+Clone or fork this repository and start a PHP server in your terminal by entering:

+php -S localhost:8000

+## Requirements:

 - Variables
 - Multiple data types